Чрезмерное увлечение имплантами в Cyberpunk 2077 будет иметь последствия

 you miss the BFG won't hit you.
 The plasma gun is the best at this as

 the plasma bolts are very good at hitting the BFG shots.
-The third

 way involves staying in one of the item alcoves and sniping the BFG